News briefs: Costa Rica news highlights to start your Wednesday

 You may be interested

-Costa Rica allows reopening process for public parks and recreational facilitiesAlejandro Zúñiga - October 27, 2020
+Furious Category 4 hurricane Eta smashes into NicaraguaInti OCON / AFP - November 3, 2020

-Costa Rica will allow for the gradual reopening of public parks and certain recreational facilities, the Health Ministry and National…
+Eta smashed into Nicaragua's northern Caribbean coast as a Category 4 hurricane on Tuesday, unleashing fierce winds that tore up…

-Costa Rica coronavirus updates for Tuesday, October 27Alejandro Zúñiga - October 27, 2020
+Costa Rica coronavirus updates for Tuesday, November 3Alejandro Zúñiga - November 3, 2020